 The "Humble" Stall Door

 Think about it… a horse stall door is not such a simple thing.
 In fact, it is probably the most used piece of barn equipment you have!
-Therefore, it’s definitely worth spending some time making the right choices to ensure your stall doors will be functional, safe, and something you’ll be happy to use for many years to come.
+Therefore, it’s definitely worth spending some time making the right choices and look at all your barn options to ensure your stall doors will be functional, safe, and something you’ll be happy to use for many years to come.

 A simple and often overlooked component of any barn, the stall door is an integral part of its construction and functionality.
 The horse stall door, in conjunction with the stall front, greatly contributes to a barn’s safety and ease of use.
 We’ll begin this examination with some definitions concerning size and type, followed by a few comments on style, and finally a couple options you might want to consider.